RHEAGROUP/Nuget-Package-Info-Extractor/README.md

 # License

-The VCD-Generator libraries are provided to the community under the Apache License 2.0.
+The Net-Project-Package-Extractor software is provided to the community under the Apache License 2.0.

 # Contributions